Climate Launchpad will help eligible entrepreneurs based in Scotland to transform their green business ideas into business start-ups.

 Cash prizes are intended to cover the costs of implementing innovative green business ideas.

-The next deadline for this scheme is 28 May 2017.
+The scheme is currently closed.
+The last deadline for this scheme was 28 May 2017.

 Interested parties should first complete the online application form which can be accessed through the Edinburgh Centre for Carbon Innovation (ECCI) website